Common questions · Straightforward answers

 For them:

 If you’re contacting me to work with your family member, they must be over 18 and located in Florida.
 You are welcome to ask questions about my services if you are looking at different therapists.
 If you decide to go with me, your family member will need to reach out to me themselves to start the intake process.
 They can do that on my contact page.
 If you are financially responsible for them and wish to pay for their therapy, they will need to complete an authorization for disclosure and release of information, and you will need to complete a third party payor agreement prior to scheduling the first session.
-You can find those forms on my client forms page.
+The client can contact me for the the link to that form.

 • Depends on what you’re looking for.
 If that’s your jam, I do.
 If it’s not, we’ll go in a different direction.
 I will say that in my experience, 12-step programs work, but only if you’re actually doing the 12-step work.
 If all you’re doing is going to meetings and filling a chair, you’re missing out on most of the benefits.
 If you’re turned off by the religious overtones, I can help you compartmentalize that aspect of 12-step recovery so it works for you too.
 I talk about using 12-step facilitation on my methods page if you want to read more.